sudorandom/kmcd.dev/content/posts/2024/http-from-scratch/index.md

 ### The Response

 Upon receiving a request, the server responds with the contents of the requested resource.
 This response is a simple stream of bytes, usually representing an HTML document.
 Notably, there are no headers in an HTTP/0.9 response or a status code that tells us if we're receiving an error page or the resource that we asked for.
-Since there were no status codes, there was no way to indicate if a requested resource was not found, a concept that would later be introduced with the 404 status code.
+Since there were no status codes, there was no way to indicate if a requested resource was not found — a concept that would later be introduced with the 404 status code.

 ### Full example
 ```http